hneutr/dotfiles/readme.md

 	- writing:
 		- set up plugin settings (goyo/pencil)
 		- set 'writing' settings
+		- pencil fixes:
+			- address that stupid unmapping of <cr> in insert in the middle of a paragraph
 - tmux:
 - bashrc:
 	- add in yaml file for "this file should be sourced afterwards with this command" for conf function